Program overview

 • Specialized option courses in the third and fourth years, allowing for deeper exploration of specific interests.

-• Opportunities to study abroad through the International Programs Office.
+• Opportunities for studying abroad through the International Programs Office in the third year.

 • Option to work on a thesis project with a professor over two terms in the fourth year.

-This structure not only enhances academic knowledge but also prepares students for practical applications in various fields.
+This structure not only fosters academic growth but also encourages practical application of sociological concepts through various learning experiences.

 Featured Experiences